 The following additional proposals have been put forward by Work Track members with respect to this category:

-As long as a country can provide substantial evidence that the country is recognized by a name, the term should be included under this category.
+Proposal 14: As long as a country can provide substantial evidence that the country is recognized by a name, the term should be included under this category.

-Add translations “in any language” to this provision.
+Proposal 15: Add translations “in any language” to this provision.

 There was no clear agreement to change the terms included in the 2012 Applicant Guidebook.
 Therefore, Work Track 5 is putting forward a preliminary recommendation for community feedback to maintain reservation of names by which a country is commonly known, as demonstrated by evidence that the country is recognized by that name by an intergovernmental or treaty organization, consistent with provisions in the 2012 Applicant Guidebook.